 Like gut flora, good nasal flora will eventually have probiotics to help nourish and cultivate them.
 Some of these products are already in use in Europe.
 However, they have not yet been approved in the United States because of the more stringent FDA regulations.

 “Right now, we’re in preventive mode,” Dr. Benninger says.
-“But within the next 5 to 7 years, we will likely be using probiotics in the nose and sinuses, similar to what we do in the GI tract.”
+“But in the future, we will likely be using probiotics in the nose and sinuses, similar to what we do in the GI tract.”